Thewbi/6502/doc/timing_states/README.md

 One very usable table is [3].
 It has one mnemonic per row and columns for all addressing modes.
 The cells contains the cycle count and a + means that there is an extra cycle when page crossing takes place.
 Using this table, the predecode logic TZPRE could be implemented in an emulator.
+Another listing is [4] it lists the hexadecimal representation of the command.

 It will pass this information on to the **timing generator** component.
 The timing generator takes the amount of cycles (or the state that is the terminating state) and the instruction in the instruction